Stirbnix/kbdbacklight/README.md

 kbdbacklight -m
 ```
 ## License
-This project is licensed under GNU GPL - see [LICENSE.md](LICENSE.md) for
+This project is licensed under GNU GPL - see [LICENSE](LICENSE) for
 details